Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 az iot dps create --name <Device Provisioning Service name> --resource-group <resource group name> --location <region, for example: East US>
 ```

 ### Create an Azure function

-Next, you'll create an Http request-triggered function inside a function app.
+Next, you'll create an HTTP request-triggered function inside a function app.
 You can use the function app created in the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md)), or your own.

 This function will be used by the Device Provisioning Service in a [Custom Allocation Policy](../iot-dps/how-to-use-custom-allocation-policies) provisioning a new device.
-For more information about using Http requests with Azure functions, see [*Azure Http request trigger for Azure Functions*](../azure-functions/functions-bindings-http-webhook-trigger.md).
+For more information about using HTTP requests with Azure functions, see [*Azure Http request trigger for Azure Functions*](../azure-functions/functions-bindings-http-webhook-trigger.md).

 Inside your function Visual Studio project, add a new Function.
 Add a new Nuget package to the project: `Microsoft.Azure.Devices.Provisioning.Service`.
-In the newly created function code file, replace with the following code and then re-publish your function app.
+In the newly created function code file, replace with the following code, and then re-publish your function app.

 ```C#
 using System;